osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

 [model contribution tutorial](http://gazebosim.org/tutorials?tut=model_contrib&cat=build_robot)
 to make your own camera from scratch, or you can clone the `gazebo\_models` repository and copy one of the sensors from there.

-Clone the gazebo\_models directory, and copy the `kinect` folder into your `~/.gazebo/models` directory.
+However you acquire it, copy the `kinect` folder into your `~/.gazebo/models` directory.
 Then, change the name of your model to something meaningful, like `kinect\_ros`.
 To change the model's name, you should update the folder name, the `<name>` stored in the `.config` file, and the `model name`